 While both styles of tables have the benefits and drawbacks, it is essential to consider type of event and the kind of interactions you want to foster.
 It depends a lot on whom will be sitting together.

 At the end of the day, and whatever option you choose, the most important thing is that all of your guests have enough space and are as comfortable as possible.

-How Long Is A Table That Seats 8?
-A rectangular table that comfortably seats 8 people will be between 8-10 foot long or 96″-120″ (in inches).
-A circular table that comfortably seats 8 people will be 7 foot in diameter or 84″ (inches).
+A rectangular table that comfortably seats 8 people will be between 8-10 feet long or 96″-120″ (in inches).
+A circular table that comfortably seats 8 people will be 7 feet in diameter or 84″ (inches).